helium/HIP/0098-mobile-subdao-quality-of-service-requirements.md

 | Fail          | 0.00X               |<30 Download, OR <2 Upload, OR >100 Latency   |

-To calculate the speed test results used for reward calculations for each epoch, the average of all speedtests (from each category) completed within that epoch will be used.
-For example, if one speedtest had a result of 150 MBPS download, and another within the same epoch of 50 MBPS, a result of 100 MBPS will be used to calculate rewards for that epoch.
+To calculate the speed test results used for reward calculations for each epoch, the average of up to 6 speedtests (within 48 hours of epoch end) will be used.
+If there are not a minimm of 2 speedtests within the 48 hours, the tier is automatically 'Fail'.

 Tiered Speed Test values are used as a multiplier in Rewards calculations as follows:
 Speed Test Results are put into Tiers based on the minimum value of each Download, Upload, and Latency (logical AND).